 - PMS - Your daughter may be expressing feelings of sadness or acting irritable, she may also feel bloating in her stomach.
 These types of emotional and physical changes could be a result of premenstrual syndrome or PMS.
 As a mom, you may experience similar emotions and know that they usually only stick around until your period begins.

 If you suspect your daughter's period is on the way, suggest that she begin carrying one of the various types of period protection with her.
 If she's in school, have her keep one in her backpack or locker.
 If it's summertime and she's on vacation or away at camp, have her toss a few into her overnight bag.

 Get our Newsletter

-Softcup's monthly newsletter is an easy way to stay informed about news, events, promos, and all things Softcup!
+Softcup's quarterly newsletter is an easy way to stay informed about news, events, promos, and all things Softcup!